 Businesses that wish not only to survive but to thrive for future decades will need to:

 And above all else, act now, independently of politicians.
 Government policy is critical but there is plenty that can be done while we wait for them to get their act together.

 It is the best legal interests of your company, your employees and your shareholders to act ahead of time.
 Every sector, profession and person has a role to play in stopping runaway climate change.
 But your industry has one of the most critical roles to play.

 I hope that each and every one of you will use your considerable expertise to devise a path forward for our common future.
 As the Energy Transitions Commission concluded – a zero carbon economy is both technically feasible and affordable.
 I hope this will be a strong part of your discussions over the coming days in Cannes.

 Thank you for having me.

-Alice Garton is the Head of ClientEarth’s Climate programme.
-She is an Australian-qualified lawyer.
+Alice Garton was the Head of ClientEarth’s Climate programme.
+She no longer works at ClientEarth.